javiereguiluz/DoctrineFixturesBundle/Resources/doc/index.rst

 That's all!
 You can skip to the next section and start writing fixtures.

-In Symfony 3 applications (or when not using Symfony Flex), run this other command instead:
+In Symfony 4 applications not using Symfony Flex and in Symfony 3 applications, run this other command instead:

 .. code-block:: terminal